elibroftw/blog.elijahlopez.ca/content/posts/economic-analysis-of-crypto-currency.md

 ### Making Money

 So here's my take for people who want to make money.
 Tier 2 crypto-currencies are shit coins.
-Unlike the stock market, crypto-currencies are competing as banks and the smaller they are, the more likely they are to fail, more so when the securities regulator is lagging.
+Unlike the stock market, crypto-currencies are competing as banks and the smaller they are, the more likely they are to fail, more so when **the securities regulator is lagging**.
 Therefore, it's best to invest in the large-cap cryptocurrencies at the peak, and then rotate into mid-cap crypto-currencies once the bear market has made the currencies flat.
-Yes there is higher reward in investing in the mid-cap cryptocurrencies at the peak, but unlike the stock market, the crypto market has a much smaller boom-bust cycle.
+Yes, there is higher reward in investing in the mid-cap cryptocurrencies at the peak, but unlike the stock market, the crypto appears to have a much shorter boom-bust cycle (this is not set in stone, as some crypto currencies want to be a currency first and thus will flatten out at some point).